beltphp/underscore/README.md

 That's it!

-> __Note__: When, in the examples, the return value indicates an array the
+> __Note__: When, in the examples, the return value comment indicates an array
-> actual return value is a new Underscore instance!
+> the actual return value is a new Underscore instance!

 #### `all`